conspirafi/conspira.fi/README.md

 ```

 **Troubleshooting Deployment**:
-- If you see pnpm registry errors, the project will automatically install pnpm during deployment
+- The project uses npm with `--legacy-peer-deps` flag for React 19 compatibility
 - The build command includes Prisma migrations
-- React 19 compatibility is handled via pnpm overrides
+- Ensure all environment variables are set in Vercel

 ### 4. Initialize Production Database